matter-labs/zinc/zinc-book/src/05-operators/00-overview.md

 Casting allowed:

-- integers to types of greater bitlength
+- from integers to types of greater bitlength
-- enums to integers of enough bitlength
+- from enums to integers of enough or greater bitlength

 ```rust,no_run,noplaypen
 let a = -1; // inference